WemyJu/TOC_proj/readme.md

 sudo apt-get install libatlas-base-dev gfortran sudo pip3 install -r requirements.txt
 ```
 * note that openpyxl whose version is not in between 1.6.1 and 2.0.0 would be incompatible to some of the other libraries.
-(This is handled through requirements.txt)
+(This is handled int requirements.txt)

 ##Get the lastest statsmodels
 ```shell